 This is the first of two projects that start looking at how we push beyond the boundaries of SwiftUI so that we can connect it to Apple’s other frameworks.
 Apple has provided approaches for us to do this, but it takes a little thinking – it’s very different from the regular SwiftUI code you’ve been writing so far, and it’s even quite different from the kind of code UIKit developers are used to!

 Don’t worry, we’ll be tackling it step by step.
 I’ll provide the tutorials and a project to work towards; all you need to do is bring your brain and the willpower to push through.
 Remember, as the writer John Ortberg says, “if you want to walk on water, you have to get out of the boat”!

-Today you have four topics to work through, in which you’ll learn about custom bindings, action sheets, and more.
+Today you have four topics to work through, in which you’ll learn about responding to state changes, showing confirmation dialogs, and more.

 Need help?
 Tweet me @twostraws!

 SAVE 50% To celebrate Black Friday, all our books and bundles are half price, so you can take your Swift knowledge further without spending big!
 Get the Swift Power Pack to build your iOS career faster, get the Swift Platform Pack to builds apps for macOS, watchOS, and beyond, or get the Swift Plus Pack to learn advanced design patterns, testing skills, and more.